 Introduction

 Agricultural crops are exposed to environmental factors that influence their growth, development, and productivity [1].
 The genus Chloris is poorly known and includes numerous weed species that are distributed across multiple continents in both tropical and subtropical regions.
 Many species of this genus are native to Argentina (C. elata and C. virgata), Brazil (C. elata and C. polydactyla), the Caribbean Islands and Mexico (C. elata, C. barbata, and C. ciliata), and Colombia (C. radiata) [2–6].
 Among Chloris species, Chloris distichophylla Lag. [synonym: Eustachys distichophylla (Lag.)
 Nees], commonly known as false-star-grass or weeping fingergrass, is found in areas where soybean and fruit crops are grown in southern Brazil [7].
-Losses in soybean productivity can reach a 70% decrease when the soybean competes with Chloris polydactila, confirming the need to control the species of the same genus [8].
+Losses in soybean productivity can reach a 70% decrease when the soybean competes with Chloris polydactyla, confirming the need to control the species of the same genus [8].

-In addition, the genus Chloris species is the main focus of many farms, since it is naturally tolerant of glyphosate herbicide [8–11].
-Authors, such as Nunes et al. [7] and Moraes de Aguiar et al. [8], report concerns about the presence of C. distichophylla and its ability to spread to other crops where they survive from glyphosate herbicide applications.
+In addition, controlling Chloris species is the main focus of many farms since it is naturally tolerant of glyphosate herbicide [8–11].
+Authors, such as Nunes et al. [7] and Moraes de Aguiar et al. [8] have previously reported concerns about the presence of C. distichophylla and its ability to spread to other crops where they tend to survive glyphosate herbicide applications.

 The use of herbicides is the most common weed control method.
 However, resistance to herbicides has reduced their effectiveness and commercial use for weed control.
-This is the result of evolutionary adaptations of weeds to the repeated application of a group of herbicides with the same mode of action (MOA), without the use of another alternative control [12].
+This is the result of evolutionary adaptations of weeds to repeated application of a group of herbicides with the same mode of action (MOA) without the use of another alternative control [12].
 Worldwide, glyphosate is one of the most common herbicides used during post-emergence owing to its simple, inexpensive, flexible, and effective control of monocotyledonous and dicotyledonous weeds in glyphosate-resistant (GRCs) and perennial crops [13–15].
 This systemic and nonselective herbicide used during post-emergence inhibits the enzyme 5-enolpyruvylshikimate-3-phosphate synthase (EPSPS), which triggers a reaction between shikimate-3-phosphate and phosphoenolpyruvate to form 5-enolpyruvylshikimate-3-phosphate, an important step in the biosynthesis of aromatic amino acids in plants [16,17].

 There are weed species that have the inherent ability to survive and reproduce after herbicide treatment.
 This implies that there is no selection or genetic manipulation to make the plant tolerant; it is naturally tolerant.
-On the other hand, resistance is the inherited ability of a plant (biotype) to survive and reproduce following exposure to an herbicide dose which is normally lethal to the wild type [9,18].
+On the other hand, resistance is the inherited ability of a plant (biotype) to survive and reproduce following exposure to an herbicide dose, which is normally lethal to the wild type [9,18].
 The survival of weeds after repeated applications of glyphosate (as the only control tool) for more than 10 consecutive years triggers evolutionary adaptations resulting in glyphosate resistance [19,20].
 Currently, 48 species of glyphosate-resistant weeds have been confirmed [21], of which four belong to the genus Chloris.
 Most glyphosate-resistant Chloris species have been detected in Australia [22,23], Brazil [24,25], Cuba and the Dominican Republic [10], and Mexico [11].

 Glyphosate resistance in weeds includes two different mechanisms: (1) outside the site of action, called NTSR (non-target-site resistance), which plays an important role in the differences between the absorption, translocation, and vacuole sequestration of the glyphosate applied to resistant (GR) and sensitive (GS) populations of the same species [10,26,27] and (2) involved in protein binding (EPSPS), called TSR (target-site resistance), where the important role is played by the EPSPS, where target-site alterations are due to target-site mutations [10,23] or target-site gene amplifications [22,28] in glyphosate-resistant populations.